An example of asymptotically Chow unstable manifolds with constant scalar curvature: The Nill-Paffenholz's example

-Remark that $V$ is isomorphic to a $\mathbb{P}^1$-bundle over $(\mathbb{P}^1)^3\times \mathbb{P}^3$. \begin{theorem}[Nill-Paffenholz] The toric Fano manifold $V$ defined by (\ref{eq:vertices_fano_polytope}) is not symmetric, but its Futaki invariant vanishes.
-In particular $V$ admits $T_\mathbb{R}$-invariant K\"ahler-Einstein metrics. \end{theorem} The second statement in Theorem \ref{thm:Nill-Paffenholz} follows from the fact proved by Wang-Zhu \cite{wang-zhu01}, which says that a toric Fano manifold admits K\"ahler-Einstein metrics if and only if its Futaki invariant vanishes.
-Here we shall explain about the symmetry of toric Fano manifolds in Theorem \ref{thm:Nill-Paffenholz}.
+The second statement in Theorem \ref{thm:Nill-Paffenholz} follows from the fact proved by Wang-Zhu \cite{wang-zhu01}, which says that a toric Fano manifold admits K\"ahler-Einstein metrics if and only if its Futaki invariant vanishes.
+Here we shall explain about the symmetry of toric Fano manifolds in Theorem~\ref{thm:Nill-Paffenholz}.
 Let $\mbox{Aut}(V)$ be the group of automorphisms of $V$.
 Let $\mathcal{W}(V)$ be the Weyl group of $\mbox{Aut}(V)$ with respect to the maximal torus and $N_\mathbb{R}^{\mathcal{W}(V)}$ be the $\mathcal{W}(V)$-invariant subspace of $N_\mathbb{R}$.
-Batyrev and Selivanova \cite{batyrev-selivanova99} says that a toric Fano manifold $V$ is symmetric if and only if $\dim N_\mathbb{R}^{\mathcal{W}(V)}=0$.
+Batyrev and Selivanova \cite{batyrev-selivanova99} say that a toric Fano manifold $V$ is symmetric if and only if $\dim N_\mathbb{R}^{\mathcal{W}(V)}=0$.

-Then, let us consider the symmetry of $V$ defined by (\ref{eq:vertices_fano_polytope}). $\mathcal{W}(V)$ contains a group generated by the following six permutations;